ANL-CESAR/XSBench/README.txt

 then be verified against hashes that other versions or configurations of the code generate.
 For instance, running XSBench with 4 threads vs 8 threads (on a machine that supports that configuration) should generate the same hash number.
+Running on GPU vs CPU should not change the hash number.
-Changing the model / run parameters should NOT generate the same hash number (i.e., increasing the number of particles, number of gridpoints, etc, will result in different hashes).
+However, changing the model / run parameters is expected to generate a totally different hash number (i.e., increasing the number of particles, number of gridpoints, etc, will result in different hashes).
 However, changing the type of lookup performed (e.g., nuclide, unionized, or hash) should result in the same hash being generated.
 Changing the simulation mode (history or